dshetty100/School_District_Analysis/README.md

 - **School Summary**

+- How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
-The math and reading scores by grade for Thomas High School before replacing the ninth-grade scores is as shown below.
+The overall pasing percentage for Thomas High School before replacing the ninth-grade scores is as shown below.
 ![Figure1](/Images/THS_School_Summary_before.PNG)

-The math and reading scores by grade for Thomas High School after replacing the ninth-grade scores is as shown below.
+The overall passing percentage for Thomas High School after replacing the ninth-grade scores is as shown below.
 ![Figure1](/Images/THS_School_Summary_after.PNG)

-- How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+The result shows that Thomas High School's performance improved significantly after replacing the ninth-grade scores.
+Its overall passing percentage increased from % to %.
+It is now placed at second place amongst the top 5 performing schools

 - How does replacing the ninth-grade scores affect the following:
   1. Math and reading scores by grade